Madoff trustee seeks to free up $1.25 bln for fraud victims

 Madoff, 76, is serving a 150-year prison term.

-David Sheehan, a lawyer for Picard, said the process might be delayed if claimants in the time-based case make a mid-May deadline to appeal to the U.S. Supreme Court.
+David Sheehan, a lawyer for Picard, said the process might be delayed if claimants in the time-based case miss a mid-May deadline to appeal to the U.S. Supreme Court.

 If approved at a May 28 hearing, payouts would go to fraud victims who had 1,077 accounts at the former Bernard L. Madoff Investment Securities LLC.